Non-strict singularity of optimal Sobolev embeddings: Introduction

 where $w$ is a suitable weight.
-This class of function spaces encompasses a large number of \riSps{}, such as Lebesgue spaces, Lorentz spaces, some Orlicz spaces, or Lorentz--Zygmund spaces (see~Subsection~\ref{subsec:riSps}).
+This class of function spaces encompasses a large number of r.i.\ spaces, such as Lebesgue spaces, Lorentz spaces, some Orlicz spaces, or Lorentz--Zygmund spaces (see~Subsection~\ref{subsec:riSps}).
 We first show that these norms are sublimiting under natural conditions on the weight $w$ (see~\cref{prop:when_is_optimal_Lambda_nonlimiting}).
 Then we show that the corresponding optimal Sobolev embedding

-fails to be strictly singular (\cref{thm:optimal_embedding_Lambda_spaces_not_SS}).
+fails to be strictly singular (\cref{thm:optimal_embedding_Lambda_spaces_not_SS}), where $w_{opt}$ is an optimal weight (see the proof of \cref{prop:optimal_for_Lambda_is_Lambda} for its definition).
 To achieve this, we leverage our key test-function construction and exploit the known fact that Lambda spaces with exponent $q$ contain an order isomorphic copy of $\ell_q$ (see~\cite[Theorem~1]{KM:04}).
 It should be noted that this known fact still has to be substantially modified and refined to ensure the synergy and coherence of arguments, leading to the desired result.
 Ultimately, we are able to obtain a rather explicit infinite-dimensional subspace of $\VmLamOm$, isomorphic to $\ell_q$, on which the Sobolev embedding \eqref{intro:optimal_Sobolev_embedding_Lambda} is an isomorphism onto its image.
 This shows that the phenomenon observed before only in very special cases of optimal Sobolev embeddings (by using their particular special forms and structures) is prevalent in a large number of general optimal Sobolev embeddings, which can be described as~\eqref{intro:optimal_Sobolev_embedding_Lambda}.